fetchai/docs-archived/docs/getting-started/how-to-stake-with-browser.md

 # How to Stake with the Browser Extension Wallet

-It is now possible for the Fetch.ai Browser Extension Wallet to be used for staking.
+It is now possible for the Fetch Wallet to be used for staking.

 **Disclaimer - please note the following:**